akhil-Mohammedd/akhil-Mohammedd/README.md

 - 👋 Hi, I’m Mohammed Akhil
-- 👀 I’m interested in WebDevelopment and Cybersecurity
+- 👀 I’m interested in WebDevelopment and
 - 🌱 I’m currently learning basics of Cyber Security and javaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me at akhil.mohammedd@gmail.com